zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    acknowledged it, even though Zeek didn't see it).

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the gap is on the originator's side.
+   :param is_orig: True if the gap is on the originator's side.

-   :seq: The sequence number where the gap starts.
+   :param seq: The sequence number where the gap starts.

-   :length: The number of bytes missing.
+   :param length: The number of bytes missing.

    .. note::